-Olympus E-5 versus Olympus E-620
+Olympus E-5 vs E-620

-The Olympus E-5 and the Olympus E-620 are two digital cameras that were revealed to the public, respectively, in September 2010 and February 2009.
+The Olympus E-5 and the Olympus E-620 are two digital cameras that were officially introduced, respectively, in September 2010 and February 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 12.2 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 12.2 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-620 is notably smaller (26 percent) than the Olympus E-5.
 Moreover, the E-620 is substantially lighter (40 percent) than the E-5.
 It is worth mentioning in this context that the E-5 is splash and dust resistant, while the E-620 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 12.2 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 12.2 megapixels.
 This similarity in sensor specs implies that both the E-5 and the E-620 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the E-5 is a somewhat more recent model (by 1 year and 6 months) than the E-620, and its sensor might have benefitted from technological advances during this time.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.